Solo Travel in Edinburgh

 Types of Girl about the Globe – Harry Potter GatG, History GatG, Party GatG

 Edinburgh is such a wonderful city for solos.
-I spent 5 days in this Scottish capital in the summer of 2019 and it completely exceeded my expectations and has even made it into my favourite European cities.
+I spent 5 days in this Scottish capital and it completely exceeded my expectations and has even made it into my favourite European cities.

 One thing I love about it is its international community and I met several Spanish people during my time here.
 It is really solo-friendly, whatever activity you’re into.
 Even if you don’t really enjoy history, the history here is fascinating.
 And if you’re a Harry Potter fan, you’ll definitely want to visit this city as it was the muse for J.K Rowling.
 So, why do I love it so much?
 Read my solo guide and find out.
 I hope this inspires you to visit Edinburgh.